simon-brooke/quack/README.md

 Note, though, that internationalisation files for languages other than British English have not yet been written, and that one is not complete.

+Note also that reification is not, at the time of writing, working.

 The following severity levels are understood:

    0. `info` things which are not actuallys fault, but issues noted during